-Pass / Fail criteria Questionnaire Q No. Question subject Commercial SEL1.2 Employment breaches/ Equality Commercial SEL1.3 Compliance to Section 54 of the Modern Slavery Act Commercial SEL2.10 Cyber Essentials Commercial SEL2.12 General Data Protection Regulations (GDPR) Act and the Data Protection Act 2018 Commercial FOI1.1 Freedom of Information Commercial AW1.1 Form of Bid Commercial AW1.3 Certificate of Bona Fide Bid Commercial AW3.1 Validation check Commercial AW4.1 Compliance to the Contract Terms Commercial AW4.2 Changes to the Contract Terms Quality AW6.1 Compliance to the Specification Quality AW6.2 Variable Bids - - Invitation to Quote - received on time within e-sourcing tool Mandatory pa of a Bidder failing to meet the requirements of a cass / fail criteria, the Contracting Authority reserves the alify the Bidder and not consider evaluation of any of the scoring methodology or Mandatory pass / fail criteria.
+Pass / Fail criteria Questionnaire Q No. Question subject Commercial SEL1.2 Employment breaches/ Equality Commercial SEL1.3 Compliance to Section 54 of the Modern Slavery Act Commercial SEL2.10 Cyber Essentials Commercial SEL2.12 General Data Protection Regulations (GDPR) Act and the Data Protection Act 2018 Commercial FOI1.1 Freedom of Information Commercial AW1.1 Form of Bid Commercial AW1.3 Certificate of Bona Fide Bid Commercial AW3.1 Validation check Commercial AW4.1 Compliance to the Contract Terms Commercial AW4.2 Changes to the Contract Terms Quality AW6.1 Compliance to the Specification Quality AW6.2 Variable Bids - - Invitation to Quote - received on time within e-sourcing tool In the event of a Bidder failing to meet the requirements of a Mandatory pass / fail criteria, the Contracting Authority reserves the right to disqualify the Bidder and not consider evaluation of any of the Award stage scoring methodology or Mandatory pass / fail criteria.